ankrutik/notes/aws/solutions_arch_cert/notes.md

 You should use **EC2 Auto Scaling** if you only need to scale Amazon EC2 Auto Scaling groups, or if you are only interested in maintaining the health of your EC2 fleet.

+Auto Scaling will **launch additional EC2 instances to the remaining Availability Zone/s** in the event of an Availability Zone outage in the region.

 ### Components

 **groups**: logical component i.e web server, application, database group